birdsofblacksand/birdsofblacksand.github.io/draft.md

 So here is our predicament:

-* The Player expects roll dice to determine whether they beat their opponent.
+* The Player expects to roll dice to determine whether they beat their opponent.
 * The Player should almost always beat the Goblin and almost always lose to the Ogre.
 * Our process should be intuitive and decisive, and avoid complicated math and rerolls.
 * The odds should be easy to reckon, so players can decide if it's worth the risk.